Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Introduction

 Deciding whether $\alpha(G) \geq k$ is NP-complete~\cite{MR0378476}, and Shannon capacity is not even known to be a computable function.
 A natural approach to study the Shannon capacity is to construct graph parameters that are upper bounds on Shannon capacity.
-Shannon himself introduced an upper bound in~\cite{MR0089131}, which is known as the \emph{fractional packing number} or \emph{Rosenfeld number}.
-In the seminal work of Lov\'asz~\cite{lovasz1979shannon}, the \emph{Lov\'asz theta function} $\vartheta$ was introduced to upper bound the Shannon capacity.
+Shannon himself introduced an upper bound in~\cite{MR0089131}, which is known as the \emph{fractional packing number}, \emph{Rosenfeld number}~\cite{10.2307/2035288}, or \emph{fractional clique cover number}\footnote{The fractional packing number is defined in terms of the classical channel itself and equals the fractional clique cover number~\cite[Section~64.8]{schrijver2003combinatorial} of the corresponding confusability graph.
+See, e.g.,~the discussion in~\cite[Appendix A]{acin2017new}.}.
+In the seminal work of Lov\'asz~\cite{lovasz1979shannon}, the \emph{Lov\'asz theta function} $\vartheta$ was introduced to better upper bound the Shannon capacity.
 Remarkably, the theta function can be written as a semidefinite program that is efficiently computable.
 Using the theta function, Lov\'asz proved that $\alpha(C_5^{\boxtimes 2})^{1/2} = \Theta(C_5)= \vartheta(C_5) = \sqrt{5}$, where $C_n$ is the $n$-cycle graph.
 Lov\'asz further conjectured that $\Theta(G)=\vartheta(G)$ for every graph $G$.
-This conjecture was shown to be false by Haemers.
-He introduced the Haemers bound $\cH^\F$ as an upper bound on the Shannon capacity, and showed that $\cH^\F(G)<\vartheta(G)$ when $G$ is the complement of the Schl\"afli graph~\cite{haemers1979some}.
-For the odd cycle graphs $C_{2k+1}$ with $k\geq 3$, it is still open whether $\Theta(C_{2k+1}) = \vartheta(C_{2k+1})$.
-For example, the currently best lower bound on $\Theta(C_7)$ is $\sqrt[5]{367}\approx 3.25787$~\cite{polak2018new}, whereas $\vartheta(C_7) \approx 3.31766$.
+This conjecture was shown to be false by Haemers, who introduced the \emph{Haemers bound} $\cH^\F$ (over a field $\F$) as an upper bound on the Shannon capacity.
+The Haemers bound can be strictly smaller than the Lov\'asz theta function (e.g.,~on the complement of the Schl\"afli graph~\cite{haemers1979some}).